If You Like Physician Practices: You will Love Veterinary

 CFO Consulting Partners’ healthcare practice is here to help you.
 We can assist you to access your current situation and help you create and implement a plan forward.
 We can also assist you should you decide to align with a network or sell or consolidate with another group or hospital.

 The United States possibly has the most complex healthcare system in the world.
 The American healthcare system regulates the industry at both the federal and state level.
 It is paid for by private health insurance as well as from the government under its Medicare and Medicaid programs.
 Healthcare services are provided by the private sector; by both for-profit and non-profit entities, however; the government also provides services directly through the Veterans Administration.
 All of this, in a population with disparate levels of wealthy and poor citizens, leads to highly chaotic distribution of care and a complex payment system.
+Some facilities reap the benefits of bespoke medical furniture whereas some only have the basic requirements.

 While half of all Americans receive healthcare coverage through their employers, the plans are subject to crushing regulations both federally and at the state level.
 Those Americans receiving healthcare coverage through Medicare and Medicaid, subject the provider to lower reimbursements.
 As a result, providers are less willing to take on Medicare and Medicaid patients, leading to a shortage of providers for that patient base.
 Patients that are not covered by their employer or a federally provided healthcare program are required to seek private insurance.
 However, because of the Patient Practice and Affordable Care Act (PPACA), patients are provided limited options and those options greatly restrict their choices regarding providers.